jeremyhilliard14/Countdown/readme.md

-#Countdown to the Tennessee vs Virginia Tech football game in Sep 2016 done in native javascript.
+#Countdown to the Tennessee vs Virginia Tech football game in Sep 2016 written in native javascript.

 Angular used to bind data into view integrating tweets from twitter.